acquia/lightning-features/README.md

 Decoupled components used by the Lightning distribution for Drupal.

+Using the lightning_features module in your own install profile's is recommended.

+FAQ

+1 If you are not using a module and a lightning_features provided module does not require it as a dependency, it can be deleted from the project.
+1 You will not see any performance decrease on your delivery if you leave uninstalled modules in your profiles directory.
+1 We recommend evaluating each lightning_* module for your own usage and only using the things you deem necessary.

 See lightning_features.make for a detailed list of dependent modules and libraries.

 ### Updating